 You’ve been a smoker for years and always lit up in the car.
 You didn’t notice any issues, so it should be fine, right?
 Smoking in the car is just a bad habit, and doesn’t cause any real damage…

 The truth is, smoking in the car is incredibly destructive to the vehicle.
 From damage to upholstery and surfaces to polluting the cabin’s air and amplifying the effects of the smoke to creating a smell you’ll probably never get out of the vehicle, smoking and cars do not go together.
+Find more information on the value of personal injury claim on this website.

 Let’s take a closer look at how lighting up in your vehicle is damaging it beyond repair.